Keer-Ravikumar/HTML-CSS-Learning/csssandbox/ReadMe.txt

 Justify-Items work on grid containers and Justify-Self works on grid item.
     justify-self: center

-Horizontally center - Justify
-Vertically center - Align
+Main Axis - Justify ( For row it is horizontal and for column it is vertical ) Cross Axis - Align ( For row it is vertical and for column it is horizontal )

 Align-Items work on grid container and Align-Self works on grid item.
     align-items: center